vparpoil/slack-kiwatch/README.md

 This repository uses google cloud function with nodeJS 8 runtime, which is in Beta state but allow the use of async/await keywords

+## TODO

+* [ ] add ability to call watch on the mailbox every 7 days
+* [ ] respond to messages in slack in a quick way and use response url to tell the user when it's done in order to avoid timeout

 ### Setting up